denten-books/plain-text/40-screen.md

 Such technological constraints disproportionately affect those most reliant on informal knowledge networks, which exist outside of economies of wealth and prestige.
-Digitizing the public archive without a thorough understanding of the platforms and technologies involved, risks committing the public to an empty and impoverished vision of social knowledge production.
-Technologies that hinder "feasible procedures" for reliable "copying and preservation" create textual artifacts less digital than paper books.
+Digitizing the public archive without a thorough understanding of the platforms and technologies involved risks committing the public to an empty and impoverished vision of social knowledge production.
+Technologies that hinder "feasible procedures" for reliable "copying and preservation" create textual artifacts less, not more, digital than paper books.
 They push us towards privatized knowledge economies.
-To "read" becomes to "purchase temporary reading rights"; note-taking becomes susceptible to exploitation, censorship, and surveillance.
+To "read" becomes to "purchase temporary reading rights"; note-taking becomes commodified; personal reading habits, long protected by our libraries, become a matter for bureaucratic control.

 Consider the seemingly innocuous decision to distribute scientific literature formatted in the ubiquitous Adobe Portable Document Format (.pdf).
 Adobe, the